 \subsection{The Algorithm}

 Here is the full description of our algorithm (Algorithm~\ref{alg:bidderopt}).
-It uses the subroutine \texttt{Core-Search} at each iteration, which is basically binary-search to find the next feasible subset of dimensions quickly, and it only requires $\tilde{O}(1)$ number of calls to the oracle $\texttt{WIN-ORAC}$.
+It uses the subroutine \texttt{Core-Search} (Procedure~\ref{alg:binary search}) at each iteration, which is basically binary-search to find the next feasible subset of coordinates/bidders quickly, and it only requires $\tilde{O}(1)$ number of calls to the oracle $\texttt{WIN-ORAC}$.